• Skip to primary navigation

 44. Play Hide And Seek With Flashlights

 This is one of our favorite outdoor activities, and when we recently did it outside, it quickly became another favorite.
-It’s like Hide and Seek, but spookier.
+It’s like Hide and Seek, but spookier and of course should be played at night.

 45. Water The Plants And Flowers